AnaMakarevich/any-rent/README.md

 Basics of blockchain and teamwork at the speed of light.

 ## What's next for AnyRent
-Fully implementing smart contracts and co-ownership.
+Implementing smart contracts and co-ownership.